hunterirving/phoneHome/README.md

 <h2>phoneHome is multi-user</h2>

-A freedom most unprecidented - any number of users can interact with the software simultaneously.

 <img src="res/userlisting.png" width="75%">

-Commands are evaluated in the order they are recieved, and multiplayer, text-based games are possible (2 player, SMS text-based Chess has already been implemented, and a Multi-User Dungeon Crawler has been planned).
+Commands are evaluated in the order they are recieved, and multiplayer, text-based games are possible (2 player, SMS text-based Chess has already been implemented, and a Multi-User Dungeon Crawler is planned).

 # Okay... but _Why?_